hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 `["foo", "bar"]`.

-[`null`][ref-null] is returned if a module address is invalid, or if the module is not present in the plan.
+[`null`][ref-null] is returned if a module address is invalid, or if the module is not present in the diff.

 [ref-null]: https://docs.hashicorp.com/sentinel/language/spec#null